Deployment (container)

 1. Backup elDoc data

 To perform backup, it is enough to stop container with podman stop eldoc and copy data and conf directories, that was mounted to container during startup.
-We recommend to also backup logs directory to maintain consistent elDoc logs history.
+It is also recommended to backup logs directory to maintain consistent elDoc logs history.

 2. Stop and remove elDoc container